-In the August, 2018 Issue:
+In the October 2018 Issue:

-- AT Support Team Training: Register Now!
+- AT Support Team Training: Make-n-Takes Popular

-- Device Feature: Writing BirdTM
+- Device Feature: Abacus Jumbo 10

-AT Support Team Training: Register Now!
+AT Support Team Training: Make-n-Takes Popular

 AT Assessment Part 1- Consideration

-- Fall Session: September 13, 2018, Owasso Tech Center
+- Fall Session: September 13, 2018, Owasso Tech Center (past)

-- Spring Session: January 17, 2019, Lawton (location to be determined)
+- Spring Session: January 17, 2019, Cameron University, Lawton

 Description: Participants will learn the process for Consideration of Assistive Technology (AT) for all students with disabilities, including legal requirements related to AT Consideration, and hands-on learning to help educators discover potential solutions available to help meet student’s IEP goals.